zakariaabboud/RAG-app/readme.md

 # Libraries to install :

-gradio, langchain, openai, python-docx, numpy
+gradio, langchain, openai, python-docx, numpy, python-decouple

 # How to run :